 Although junipers are often seen as deadwood bonsai, there are many other types of trees with potential for this bonsai style.

+Many tropicals have soft wood and do not lend themselves to driftwood in nature or even through carving.
 There are some amazing exceptions.
 This is a Pemphis from the South Pacific.
 Collected and refined by Gede Merta, Bali.

 This buttonwood driftwood bonsai was created by Luis Rayon in Miami, Florida.
 It began as a scraggly, unattractive plant with no dead wood.
-Luis' creativity turned it into a uniquely styled bonsai tree (all of the live wood is in the back.)
+Luis' creativity turned it into a uniquely non-traditionally styled bonsai tree (all of the live wood is in the back.)

-A newer tool - the "bonsai pressure washer" - has recently been added to many tool collections.
+A recently introduced to bonsai tool - the "bonsai pressure washer" has been added to many tool collections.